1300 088 065

 The 4% per annum has been taken off her overall income, changing it to $68,054.

-As a result, Layla can borrow $458,000 with her current HECs/HELP debt.
+As a result, Layla can borrow $458,000 with her current HECS/HELP debt.

 Borrowing Capacity After

-The difference between interest and indexation
+The Difference Between interest and indexation

-You’ve just checked your HECS account and noticed that it’s gone up and not down, and are wondering why…
+You’ve just checked your HECS account and noticed that it’s gone up and not down, and you are wondering why…

 This is because of indexation.